In this article

 Signs of excessive drinking include:3

-If you stop drinking, withdrawal symptoms will develop after 6 hours of your last drink.
+If you stop drinking, withdrawal symptoms will develop 6 hours after your last drink.

 Early alcohol withdrawal symptoms include:

-Withdrawal peaks within 12 to 48 hours and can last for up to 72 hours.
-More severe symptoms such as hallucinations and seizures may appear.
+Withdrawal peaks within 12 to 48 hours and lasts up to 72 hours.
+More severe symptoms, such as hallucinations and seizures, may appear.

-As you repeatedly perform tasks under the influence, you feel less impaired when doing the same activity.
+You feel more confident doing the same activity you repeatedly perform under the influence.
 However, you cannot apply this learned tolerance under different conditions.5

 For instance, you can learn to drive while slightly intoxicated.
-But if you encounter something new on the road, your driving may become impaired.
+But your driving may become impaired if you encounter something new on the road.

 Unfortunately, being in denial will only prevent you from getting early treatment for alcoholism.

-According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), there are 11 signs that can help you determine if someone has an alcohol use disorder (AUD).
+According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), these 11 signs can help determine if someone has an alcohol use disorder (AUD).

 The classic signs of alcoholism include:

 A functioning alcoholic may not exhibit all symptoms.
-However, you can use them as a guide to find out whether someone has alcoholism or not.
+However, you can use these as a guide to finding out whether someone has alcoholism or not.

 Functional alcoholism may not have any significant effects on a person's day-to-day life.
 However, this can change over time as their condition worsens.